whiztler/Wolfpack/Day05/README.md

 12. `_ADF_MissionIntroImage = "img\mission_cover_ADF.paa";` Change to your own image that is displayed after the mission initialization (in-game).
 E.g. _ADF_MissionIntroImage = "img\mission_cover_**nopryl**.paa.
 Preset images can be found in the '\Img' folder.
 13. `ADF_Clan_uniformInsignia = true;` Change to **true** or **false**.
 The clan insignia can be configured in the missionConfig.hpp (mission root folder) file.
 Default is Nopryl.
 14. `_ADF_preset = "Default";` Change to either **Default** or **Nopryl** or **SHAPE** or **Wolfpack** or **Custom**.
 The preset file represents clan call signs and preconfigured radio frequencies.
 The preset file can be found here: 'Core\F\ADF_fnc_presets.sqf'.
 If you wish to create your own preset than edit the **custom** preset and select _ADF_preset = "Custom";
+15. `_ADF_suppliesInit = true;` Change to true or false.
+When set to **true** all vehicles and crates from the ADF mission template will be supplied with equipment/tooling according to the role of the vehicle/group.
+The loadout of the supplies can be configured by editing the supply scripts in 'Core\C\'

 <a name="GearAndLoadout"></a>
 #### Gear & Loadout